Mengyu Ye

 ye.mengyu.s1 [at] dc.tohoku.ac.jp

-I am a 2nd-year Ph.D. student in NLP at the Fundamental AI lab (member of the Tohoku NLP Group) at Tohoku University, advised by Prof. Jun Suzuki.
-I am also a Google PhD Fellow.
-My research centers on the evaluation of large language models — in particular, evaluation reliability and the faithfulness of chain-of-thought (CoT) reasoning.
-I combine controlled experiments with causal methods to characterize how models reason, how reliably we can measure it, and where they fail.
+I am a final-year Ph.D. student in NLP and machine learning at Tohoku University, advised by Prof. Jun Suzuki, and a Google PhD Fellow.
+My research centers on the evaluation of large language models: how reliably we can measure their capabilities, how they generate and reason, and where they fail.
+This autumn I will join Prof. Mrinmaya Sachan’s group at ETH Zürich as a visiting researcher.

 news